require Tk::Menu::Item;

 the containing Menu and the 'label'.

-are mapped onto underlying entryconfigure
+Methods configure and cget are mapped onto underlying entryconfigure

-and entrycget
+and entrycget.

 The main purpose of the OO interface is to allow derived item classes to be defined which pre-set the options used to create a more basic item.